-One of the key projects of the Hubble space telescope, launched more than a decade ago, was the identification of the Cepheid variable stars in the Virgo galaxies cluster (the nearest galaxy cluster in the Milky Way, at a distance of about 50 million light-years) to determine their distance more precisely.
-The Cepheids variables are the most useful stars in the sky, they are the "standard candles".
+One of the key projects of the Hubble Space Telescope, launched more than a decade ago, was the identification of the Cepheid variable stars in the Virgo Cluster (the nearest galaxy cluster in the Milky Way, at a distance of about 50 million light-years) to determine their distance more precisely.
+Cepheids are the most useful stars in the sky; they are the ‘standard candles’.

-Even today, after a century, thanks to the fundamental contribution of Henrietta Leavitt, the Cepheid variable stars remain a reference in astronomical research for the estimation of cosmological distances.
+Even today, a century later, thanks to the fundamental contribution of Henrietta Leavitt, Cepheid variable stars remain a reference in astronomical research for the estimation of cosmological distances.

-Italian women computer
+Italian women computers

-At the same period of the Harvard computers in the young Italian nation, the female contribution was limited to the Turin Observatory.
-And other important contribution came from the Vatican Observatory.
+During the same period as the Harvard computers, in the young Italian nation, women made important contributions at the Observatory of Turin and the Vatican Observatory.

 At the Turin Observatory

-The Turin observatory, founded in 1759, moved from the roofs of ‘Palazzo Madama’ in the town up to the hill in 1913.
-As early as 1904 women astronomers gave a contribution.
+The Observatory of Turin, founded in 1759, moved from the roofs of Palazzo Madama in the town up to the hill in 1913.
+As early as 1904, women astronomers were contributing.

-'...
+‘...
 The Faculty of Mathematics of Turin is attended by quite a few young ladies, some of whom have a real aptitude for those severe studies.
 If then the post of assistant to the chairs of the first two years were given by competition, this would easily be won by one of these doctors.
-Now, would it be prudent to put as a teaching assistant, for example in descriptive geometry and corresponding drawing, a young girl among 180 students? '
+Now, would it be prudent to put as a teaching assistant, for example in descriptive geometry and corresponding drawing, a young girl among 180 students?’

-These words of perplexity come from Father Giovanni Boccardi, the director of the Astronomical Observatory of Turin at the beginning of XX century.
+This question came from Father Giovanni Boccardi, the director of the Astronomical Observatory of Turin at the beginning of the twentieth century.

 He hired women computers.
-The assignment consisted of the reduction of observational data.
-Besides, the staff also began to run low, even before the First World War, starting from 1911 for the war in "Tripolitania".
-The director of the Observatory noted the exodus of assistant astronomers called to the military service, so, in the shortage of trained people and funds, Boccardi also availed himself of the help of undergraduate women staff.
+Their work consisted of the reduction of observational data.
+Moreover, the staff also began to run low, even before the First World War, beginning in 1911 with the war in Tripolitania.
+The director of the Observatory noted the exodus of assistant astronomers called to military service, so, in the shortage of trained professionals and funds, Boccardi availed himself of the help of undergraduate women.

-Luisa Viriglio was active from 1904 to 1906.
-The volunteer assistants received a much lower salary than at higher levels.
+Luisa Viriglio was on staff from 1904 to 1906.
+The volunteer assistants received a much lower salary than those at higher levels.

-Despite the short working period carried out at Palazzo Madama, Viriglio always owes another record, in addition to being the first salaried astronomer, she is also the first Italian female astronomer to have a publication in her name.
-Other mathematics employed in the period: Ernesta Fasciotti, Giovanna Greggi.
+Despite the short amount of time she spent working at Palazzo Madama, Viriglio holds another record in addition to being the first salaried astronomer.
+She was also the first Italian female astronomer to have a publication in her name.
+Other mathematicians employed in the period were Ernesta Fasciotti and Giovanna Greggi.

-The Essays of Popular Astronomy, bulletins of scientific popularization, published by the astronomical society "Urania", come to life in January 1911.
-The years 1914 and 1915 will even see the simultaneous presence of three female assistants graduated in Mathematics.
-Teresa Castelli and Tiziana Comi flank the work of dr Greggi.
+The ‘Essays of Popular Astronomy’, scientific bulletins published by the astronomical society Urania, first appeared in January 1911.
+The years 1914 and 1915 even saw the simultaneous presence of three female graduate assistants in mathematics.
+Teresa Castelli and Tiziana Comi flanked the work of Dr Greggi.

-Tiziana Comi, Jeannette Mongini carried out dissemination activities.
+Tiziana Comi and Jeannette Mongini carried out dissemination activities.

-In 1919–1920 Corinna (or Carolin)a Gualfredo was found in the staff as custodian but also as an astronomer.
+In 1919–1920, Corinna (or Carolina) Gualfredo was listed among the staff as a custodian but also as an astronomer.

-Of them remain names and surnames, graduation marks, salaries received and numbers calculated patiently by hand, but not even the portrait in an ancient photograph of the beginning of the century.
-[7]
+All that remains of them are their names and surnames, graduation marks and salary records as well as the numbers they calculated patiently by hand.
+But we do not even have a portrait in an ancient photograph from the beginning of the century [7].

 At the Specola Vaticana

-In the early decades of the twentieth century, four religious of the 'Suore di Maria Bambina' Institute contributed to cataloguing 400 thousand stars, which are still the preserve of international stellar "cartography".
+In the early decades of the twentieth century, four nuns from the Suore di Maria Bambina Institute contributed to a catalogue of 400 thousand stars, which is still in the preserve of international stellar ‘cartography’.